Evaluating Generative Patent Language Models: Implementation

 \subsection{Objectives}

-The majority of the source code in this research is forked from Mesh Transformer JAX~\cite{gpt-j-github}.
+Most of the source code in this research is forked from~\cite{gpt-j-github}.
 In the code base~\cite{gpt-j-github}, the GPT-J-6B model is released as the largest pre-trained model open to the public at the time.
 The code base also provides a guide for fine-tuning\cite{gpt-j-how-to-fine-tune} the GPT-J-6B model.
-The first objective of this research is to build the same largest model dedicated to the patent domain, i.e., the PatentGPT-J-6B model.
+The first objective of this research is to build the same largest model dedicated to the patent domain, that is, the PatentGPT-J-6B model.
 Instead of fine-tuning, the author pre-trained the PatentGPT-J-6B model from scratch with US patents.
 A corpus like patents is a specialized domain.
 The reason why pre-training from scratch is that it is critical for the model to generate nothing but patent text.
 Fine-tuning a model pre-trained from other corpora may generate non-patent text.
 Non-patent text makes little or no sense to patent professionals.
 With respect to the general requirements in training data, the patent corpus is also suitable for pre-training because the corpus is sizable and is incremental on a regular basis.